Our Therapist

 Casey Kotrba, MA, LPC, SCL

-Casey Kotrba, MA, LPC is a Licensed Professional Counselor with a bachelor’s degree in Criminal Justice and Psychology from Michigan State University and a master’s degree in School Counseling and Clinical Mental Health from Wayne State University.
-She brings professional experience in school counseling, intimate partner violence (IPV) advocacy, school safety, crisis management, threat assessment and violence prevention.
+Casey Kotrba, MA, LPC is a Licensed Professional Counselor who earned her bachelor’s degrees in Criminal Justice and Psychology from Michigan State University and her master’s degree in School Counseling and Clinical Mental Health from Wayne State University.
+She began her career working with victims of domestic violence before serving as a school counselor at Oxford Community Schools.
+Casey later specialized in school safety, violence prevention, and behavior threat assessment.

-Sessions are trauma-informed and grounded in an integrative approach that draws from Cognitive Behavioral Therapy (CBT), Solution-Focused Therapy, and Person-Centered Therapy.
+Sessions with Casey are trauma-informed and grounded in an integrative approach that draws from Cognitive Behavioral Therapy (CBT), Narrative Therapy, and Person-Centered Therapy.
 The work is highly collaborative and centers on creating a confidential, non-judgmental, and emotionally safe space.
 An authentic style brings warmth, appropriate humor, clarity, and unconditional positive regard into the therapeutic relationship.

 Rather than telling clients what is “right” or “wrong,” she supports individuals in reflecting on their own experiences, values, and behaviors, empowering them to make informed and meaningful changes at their own pace.